stake-dao/votemarket-proof-toolkit/docs/guides/claiming_rewards.md

 > [!WARNING]
 > - Ineligible users cannot claim rewards, regardless of proof submission
 > - Ensure all required proofs are submitted for previous epochs before attempting to claim (same as for updating campaigns)
-> - The claim process may require multiple transactions if proofs need to be submitted
+> - The claim process may require multiple transactions if proofs need to be submitted -> can be done in one go with the bundler

 > [!TIP]
 > For complete implementation details and examples, refer to the `claim_rewards.py` script in the `examples/` directory.